H-a-z-e-m-m/RFID-SYSTEM-USING-ASSEMBLY/README.md

 -  Written in **Assembly Language**
 -  Developed using **MPLAB X IDE**
 -  Simulated using **Proteus** (optional)
--  Deployed on PIC16F877A and RDM6300 RFID Sensor.
+-  Implemented on PIC16F877A and RDM6300 RFID Sensor.
 -  UART configured at 9600 baud rate (RDM6300 default)